The Grocery Foundation

 About The Grocery Foundation:

-Founded in 1979 by a group of Ontario grocery stores, The Grocery Foundation fundraises and grants money and food vouchers to food programs for underprivileged students and children.
-The Foundation is primarily based in Ontario but is looking to expand across Canada in the coming years.
+Founded in 1979 by a group of Ontario based grocery retailers and consumer package goods manufacturers, The Grocery Foundation fundraises and grants money and food vouchers to food programs for underprivileged students and children.
+The Foundation is primarily based in Ontario has recently expanded to Western Canada and is looking to expand across Canada in the coming year.
 In F2017, The Grocery Foundation raised $4.7m and donated $1.9m to 16 Canadian charities.
 The charities that received the most money were Kids Help phone ($935k), Toronto Foundation for Student Success ($246k), Peterborough Family Resource Centre ($129k) and Food4Kids ($100k).
 The Foundation notes that one in six children in Canada live in poverty and many of them are uncertain about finding their next meal.

 The Grocery Foundation runs two programs that look to address child hunger; the Voucher Program and Toonies for Tummies.
 The Voucher Program (67% of program costs in F2017) provides the neediest 1,000 elementary schools in Ontario with essential breakfast and/or snack foods.
-The program is run in partnership with nine grocery stores including Food Basics, Sobeys and Metro.
+The program is run in partnership with grocery retailers including Sobeys, FreshCo, Metro, Food Basics, and Longos.
 The student nutrition programs are provided with vouchers that typically halves the cost of food.

 The Foundation’s Toonies for Tummies campaign (33% of program costs in F2017) allows shoppers at over 600 participating grocery stores in Ontario and Western Canada to give $2 at the checkout.
 Donations that are collected during the campaign are donated back to student nutrition programs in the local communities where the funds are collected.
 The Foundation notes that 100% of collected funds are donated.
 The campaign is in partnership with Breakfast Club of Canada and Student Nutrition Ontario.
 In F2017, the campaign raised $1.3m.